-The first author is responsible for any publication costs.
-In the event that they are not able to cover publication costs, before submission, the author can request that PHACS cover the cost.
-The PC will review the request and ask for final approval by the LG.
-PHACS has the option of either agreeing to cover this cost, or requesting that the lead author consider another appropriate journal without publication fees.
+It is recommended that the first author submit the manuscript to a journal that does not have a publication fee.
+In the event that a fee-based journal is selected, then the first author is responsible for any publication costs.
+If the first author is not able to arrange payment for publication costs, then the author can request that PHACS cover the cost prior to submission.
+The PC will review the request and ask for final approval by the leadership group (LG).
+PHACS has the option of either agreeing to cover this cost or denying the request.

-2. Submission Requirements for Review by the PHACS Publications Committee
+2. Submission Requirements for Review by the PHACS Publications Committee format required by the target journal and containing all of the components required by the PHACS project.